Missouri Layoffs — May 2007

 |---|---|---|---|---|

-The biggest impact was at Northrop Grumman/Interconnect Technologies at its Springfield facility, reporting 265 affected workers.
+The largest notice was filed by Northrop Grumman/Interconnect Technologies at its Springfield facility, reporting 265 affected workers.

 This analysis is based on official WARN Act filings reported by Missouri.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Missouri WARN notices, browse layoffs by state, or download the full dataset.